RealKingPranit/MathOs/README.md

 # MathOs
 By RealKingPranit

+TO RUN THIS CLICK MATHOS.BAT FILE TO RUN THANKS

 This is a math week model at 22/12/2023 at pacific world school

 Marks u say so IDK